1. Cybercrime Penalty NYC — Case Background & Initial Investigation

 Because intimate-content cases are treated seriously, investigators immediately reviewed the text exchanges for signs of coercive intent.

-Initial Legal Exposure Under NYC Digital Threat Laws
+Initial Legal Exposure under NYC Digital Threat Laws

 Though the client neither recorded nor disseminated the video, investigators initially considered several offense categories associated with Cybercrime Penalty exposure: